okta/samples-js-react-native/custom-sign-in/README.md

 # Okta iOS Custom Sign In Example

-This example shows you how to use the [Okta Auth JS](https://github.com/okta/okta-auth-js) to adopt Okta Authentication flow in your app.
+This example shows you how to use the [Okta React Native SDK](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-react-native) to adopt Okta Authentication flow in your app.

-## Prerequisites
+## Clone repo

-Before running this sample, you will need the following:

-* An Okta Developer Account, you can sign up for one at https://developer.okta.com/signup/.

-## Running This Example

 To run this application, you first need to clone this repo and then enter into this directory:

 ```bash